yousufmsoliman/geometry-central/docs/mutable_mesh_docs.md

 ### Dynamic Pointers

 It's a bit inconvenient that mesh pointers get invalidated after mutation calls.
+However, the mutation routines return a valid, non-dynamic pointer to some useful mesh element after the modifcation, and with that I've found that you can quite often get away without actually needing to preserve any pointers across a call.

 However, there are equivalent _dynamic pointer_ classes (`DynamicVertexPtr` etc), which work just like the usual mesh pointers, except that they are not invalidated by mutation.
 Of course, dynamic pointers can be converted to traditional pointers, and vice-versa.
 Use these pointers to keep track of particular elements across mutations.
-Note that because most mutation routines return a valid, non-dynamic pointer to some useful mesh element after the modifcation, I've found that you can quite often get away without actually needing to preserve any pointers across a call.

 We don't recommended using dynamic pointers for everything, because they are noticebly more expensive in practice, as they use callbacks to respond to buffer resizes and permutations (though they are still amortized O(1)).